Lukens4242/pgsql-crdb-molt/README.md

-# 📦 Replicated Order Pipeline Demo
+# 📦 Postgres to CockroachDB Migration of Replicated Order Pipeline Demo

 This project demonstrates a full PostgreSQL → CockroachDB replication pipeline using [`molt`](https://github.com/cockroachdb/molt), with real-time logical replication of order data.
 Many thanks to Arun Sankaranarayanan for help with failback authentication.